Terms and Conditions

 - anticipated savings;

-It also includes wasted management or office time and loss or damage incurred in connection with the use, inability to use, or results of the use of this website, any websites linked to it and any materials posted on it.
+It also includes wasted management or office time and loss or damage incurred in connection with the use, inability to use, or results of the use of the Websites, any websites linked to them and any materials posted on them.

 This does not affect our liability for death or personal injury arising from our negligence, nor our liability for fraudulent misrepresentation, nor any other liability which cannot be excluded or limited under applicable law.

 These Terms and Conditions shall be governed by and construed in accordance with the laws of England and Wales.
-Any dispute arising under these Terms and Conditions shall be subject to the exclusive jurisdiction of the courts of England and Wales.
+Subject to the above paragraph ‘Disputes’, any dispute arising under these Terms and Conditions or your use of the Websites (whether it be contractual or non-contractual), will be subject to the exclusive jurisdiction of the courts of England and Wales.

 Freedom of Information